2023 David Miller Internship programme applications are OPEN

 Payment for the internship is made at the current rate of the London living wage, and travel to Frankfurt is covered by the Foundation.
 Accommodation in London for the six-week period is provided if needed.

 Creative Access manages the search for candidates with a particular focus in attracting those from communities under-represented in the sector.
 They facilitate the initial long-listing of potential candidates, from which a shortlist is agreed.
 The selection of the two successful interns is made by an interview panel comprising of highly experienced rights professionals associated with the Foundation.
-For the 2023 programme, interviews will take place in early July and the internship will commence in mid-September and run for six weeks.

 The internships are overseen and managed by the Trustees of the DRF together with senior executives from the collaborating publishing houses and agencies.